Factory Pattern

 ๐Ÿ”— Interactive Implementation

-๐Ÿ““ Factory Pattern Notebook - Multi-provider AI client system with intelligent selection, failover, and cost optimization.
+๐Ÿ““ Factory Pattern Notebookarrow-up-right Open In Colabarrow-up-right - Multi-provider AI client system with intelligent selection, failover, and cost optimization.

 This pattern is fundamental for production LLM systems where you need to create different types of objects dynamically based on user requirements, system conditions, or configuration settings while maintaining clean, maintainable code.